"Marche ou crève." translation

 - Squad 422 in Valkyria Chronicles III is more or less inspired by this trope.
 Amongst its members is a convicted murderer, a disgraced noble, an old soldier without a country to call home anymore, a con-man, a repeat arsonist, and people of the "unwanted race".

-- Which led to A Nazi by Any Other Name, since after WW 2, possibly up to 35% of the Legion's members where ex-German military because they were readily available.
+- Which led to A Nazi by Any Other Name, since after WWII, possibly up to 35% of the Legion's members were ex-German military because they were readily available.
+Although contrary to some fictional portrayals, the French generally tried to screen out and arrest anyone wanted for war crimes even at the time.

 - This had one ironic result.
-One Jewish soldier killed a guard who had been at a camp and shot him.
-Then he deserted and ran to Israel where he received a pardon for having deserted from the Israeli Navy.
+One Jewish soldier recognised a guard who had been at a camp where he'd been imprisoned and shot him.
+Then, he deserted and ran to Israel where he received a pardon for having deserted from the Israeli Navy.
 Which he did in order to join the Legion to track down the guard, whom he knew had joined the Legion.

 - Some Jews joined specifically to hunt down ex-Nazis who were part of a secret organization known as ODESSA, Organisation Der Ehemaligen SS-Angehörigen (Organisation of former SS members)